cacilhas/kodumaro/docs/2020/10/algebra.md

 ### Monoid

-A monoid is a structure that supplies an addition operation and an unit instance for a type.
+A monoid is a structure that supplies an operation and an unit instance for that operation and type.

-The monoid definition is:
+A simple monoid definition is:

     trait Monoid[A] {
       def add(a: A, b: A): A